abhinavgunwant/swms/README.md

 This is a prototype "Digital Asset Manager".

-Contains `dam-fe` a.k.a the "Dam Frontend" and `iamge-api` a.k.a the "Dam Backend" folders.
+Contains `dam-fe` a.k.a the "Dam Frontend" and `image-api` a.k.a the "Dam Backend" folders.

 ## Building and executing